Malaria vaccine: RTS,S

 In October 2013, preliminary results of a phase III clinical trial indicated that RTS,S/AS01 reduced the number of cases among young children by almost 50 percent and among infants by around 25 percent.
 The study ended in 2014.
 The effects of a booster dose were positive, even though overall efficacy seems to wane with time.
 After four years, reductions were 36 percent for children who received three shots and a booster dose.
 Missing the booster dose reduced the efficacy against severe malaria to a negligible effect.
 The vaccine was shown to be less effective for infants.
 Three doses of vaccine plus a booster reduced the risk of clinical episodes by 26 percent over three years but offered no significant protection against severe malaria.

-In a bid to accommodate a larger group and guarantee a sustained availability for the general public, GSK applied for a marketing license with the European Medicines Agency (EMA) in July 2014.
+In a bid to accommodate a larger group and guarantee sustained availability for the general public, GSK applied for a marketing license with the European Medicines Agency (EMA) in July 2014.
 GSK treated the project as a non-profit initiative, with most funding coming from the Gates Foundation, a major contributor to malaria eradication.

 In July 2015, Mosquirix received a positive scientific opinion from the European Medicines Agency (EMA) on the proposal for the vaccine to be used to vaccinate children aged 6 weeks to 17 months outside the European Union.
 A pilot project for vaccination was launched on 23 April 2019 in Malawi, on 30 April 2019 in Ghana, and on 13 September 2019 in Kenya.